bhomlab/bhm_contracts/docs/BHOM_smartcontract_HLD.md

 3)

 #### 2.4.
 Block Test Case
-1. Set invalid inital value
+1. Set invalid initial value
 2. Check auction already registered
 3. Check if Auction end time is registered more than making auction time
 4. Current time exactly must be over auction end time
-5. Check if BHM amount of beneficiary more than auction lowest price
+5. Check if BHM amount of beneficiary is more than auction lowest price
 6. Check making auction
 7. Check period of auction is available bid
 8. Check auction end time is later than the current time (auction creating time)
-9. Anyone can participate in the auction (Block Address X)
+9. Anyone can participate in the auction (Blocked Address X)
 10. Check if bidding time isn't over the auction end time
 11. Check if token amount of bidder more than auction lowest price
 12. If bidder is over pay more than existing highest bidder, Bidder becomes highest bidder